s7manth/merchant-api/README.md

 Functionality : Getting offer document based on the given identifier Endpoint : `/data/offer`
 Type of HTTP Request : `GET`
+Note : Image is an optional field, it might not be present

 Request format :